Skip to content

 Set on a fibre broadband package, but unsure what’s available where you live?
 Here’s everything you need to know

-Average fibre broadband speeds are generally around 67Mbps, which is plenty fast enough for most households in the UK.
+Average standard fibre broadband speeds are generally around 67Mbps, which is plenty fast enough for most households in the UK.

 Question is, is it available where you live?